 “I behold a strange and wondrous mystery!
-My ears resound to the Shepherd’s song, piping no soft melody, but chanting full forth a heavenly hymn.
+My ears resound to the shepherds’ song, not piping a barren melody, but singing full forth a heavenly hymn.
 The Angels sing!
 The Archangels blend their voices in harmony!
 The Cherubim hymn their joyful praise!
 The Seraphim exalt His glory!
 All join to praise this holy feast, beholding the Godhead here on earth, and man in heaven: the One above comes below by his saving dispensation; the one below is raised above by the divine love for mankind.

 “Bethlehem this day resembles heaven; hearing from the stars the singing of angelic voices; and in place of the sun, enfolds within itself on every side the Sun of Justice.
 And ask not how: for where God wills, the order of nature yields.
 For He willed, he had the power, He descended, He redeemed; all things move in obedience to God.
 This day He Who Is, is Born; and He Who Is becomes what He was not.
 For when He was God, He became man; yet not departing from the Godhead that is His.
 Nor yet by any loss of divinity became He man, nor through increase became he God from man; but being the Word He became flesh, His nature, because of impassibility, remaining unchanged.